vapvarun/buddyx/readme.txt

 Released under the MIT license

 == Changelog ==
+= 4.6.7 =
+* UI Enhancement: Managed activities scrolling with both sidebars for improved navigation and accessibility (#622).
+* UI Update: Updated Dokan single-store UI for a more streamlined and user-friendly interface (#621).
+* UI Management: Managed the Dokan vendor registration shortcode UI to enhance the registration process and visual coherence (#620).
+* CSS Update: Updated platform.min.css to ensure consistent styling and performance enhancements.
+* UI Fixes: Implemented UI fixes to improve integration with Youzify and its add-ons, enhancing user experience and compatibility (#615).
+* Community Event UI: Managed community event UI and introduced fixes for a more engaging and user-friendly event display (#613).

 = 4.6.6 =
 * Fix: (#612) Managed activities scrolling issue
 * Fix: (#611) Managed textbox auto zooming issue on iOS devices